 If you’ve never considered wearing your belt over a puffer jacket, Luar makes a strong case for the combination here.
 (Another model from the show had the accessory wrapped around the arms, which may make reaching for the top shelf in the grocery store a tad tricky, but it sure did look cool.)

 A blazer can easily moonlight as a mini dress, especially when adding a belt to cinch it in.
 Simkhai proved this outfit idea worth trying by placing an XXL belt over a structured suit jacket.
-Consider adding tights or trousers to the look in the winter, and ditch the pants come mid-spring.
+Consider adding tights or trousers to the look right now, and ditch the pants come mid-spring.

 As mentioned, the statement belts seen at Michael Kors took centerstage.
 Here, the attention-grabbing extra gives the model’s simple yet sleek jumpsuit a whole new attitude.
 So next time you need an elevated outfit in a pinch, reach for a belt.
 Easy enough, huh?